 Administer contract accounts.
 Draw up fixed and flexible budgets.
-Method of evaluation

-Module 2 Demonstrate competency in the operation of process costing systems with equivalent units and normal and abnormal losses.
+Demonstrate competency in the operation of process costing systems with equivalent units and normal and abnormal losses.
 Demonstrate competency in the operation of process costing systems with joint and by products.

 Demonstrate competency in preparing income statements according to direct and absorption costing methods.
 Demonstrate the ability to use pricing decisions.

 Demonstrate the ability to implement a Standard Costing system.